Fred Donner: Research

 Donner's book The Early Islamic Conquests was published in 1981 by Princeton University Press.
 He has also published a translation of a volume of the history of al-Tabari in 1993.

-In Narratives of Islamic Origins (1998), Donner argues for an early date for the Qur'an text.
-He responds in particular to the theory of late canonization of the Qur'an proposed by John Wansbrough and Yehuda D. Nevo.
+In Narratives of Islamic Origins (1998), Donner argues for an early date for the Quranic text.
+He responds in particular to the theory of late canonisation of the Qur'an proposed by John Wansbrough and Yehuda D. Nevo.
 The book attempts to explain how concerns for legitimation in the developing Islamic community shaped the themes that are the focus of Islamic historical writing, particularly the themes of prophecy, community, hegemony, and leadership.

 Donner's book Muhammad and the Believers: At the Origins of Islam, an account of the early years of the spiritual movement that would come to be known as Islam, was published by Harvard University Press in May 2010.
-Donner's main argument is that what came to be called Islam began as a monotheistic "Believers' movement" inaugurated by Muhammad which included righteous Christians and Jews as well as those monotheists who followed the teachings of the Qur'an.
-Only under the rule of Abd al-Malik (685-705) did Islam begin to separate from Christians and Jews.
-This argument was first presented at a "Late Antiquity and Early Islam" workshop in London in 1993, and published in his article "From Believers to Muslims," which appeared in the journal Al-Abhath 50-51 (2002–2003), pp. 9–53.
+Donner's main argument is that what came to be called Islam began as a monotheistic "Believers' movement" inaugurated by Muhammad, which included righteous Christians and Jews as well as those monotheists who followed the teachings of the Qur'an.
+Only under the rule of Abd al-Malik ibn Marwan (685-705) did Islam begin to separate from Christians and Jews.
+This argument was first presented at the Late Antiquity and Early Islam workshop in London in 1993, and published in an article.